grissiom/muttx-mirror/nuttx/configs/ez80f910200zco/README.txt

 ostest
     This builds the examples/ostest application for execution from FLASH.
     See examples/README.txt for information about ostest.

-nsh
-    This configuratino builds the NuttShell (NSH).
-That code can be found in examples/nsh.
-For more information see:  examples/nsh/README.txt and Documentation/NuttShell.html.

-nettest
-    This configuration is used for testing the eZ80F91 EMAC driver.
-It builds examples/nettest.
-See examples/README.txt for more information about nettest.

-poll
-    This configuration is also used for testing the eZ80F91 EMAC driver.
-It builds examples/poll.
-See examples/README.txt for more information about the poll test.

 Check out any README.txt files in these <sub-directory>s.